MortenHolmRep/graphnet/studies/Moon_Pointing_Analysis/README.md

-The study is set up with a pipeline for easy recreation, by simply running the provided bash files.
+The study is set up with a pipeline for easy recreation, by simply running the provided bash files in order.

-The data used were:
+## Data

+## Deployment

+## Modelling

+## Plotting